-Note: Cross listed as AS 126
+Note: Cross listed as AS 126 Transfer acceptability: CSU; UC

 Introduction to the indigenous peoples and cultures of Africa.
 Brief prehistoric and historic background of the continent.
 Comparative study of traditional cultures representative of the continent's diversity.
 Focus on social, economic, political, religious and aesthetic life, and culture change.